tubearchivist/docs/mkdocs/docs/urls.md

 !!! info
     Application logic of **Tube Archivist** is tied only to the IDs, not the names.

+!!! warning "ID length matters"
+	When deciding if an ID is a video, playlist or a channel the length of the ID is key.
+Other lengths of IDs as documented here are explicitly **not** supported.

 ## Video
 A video ID is **11** characters long, e.g. `2tdiKTSdE9Y`.